 Plenty of people take to Twitter to complain about tourists, but some bring it to a whole new level by adding a few choice curse words.
 Where in the country are you most likely to get told off in a tweet?
 Washington, D.C. tops the per capita list, helped in part by the high number of commuters flooding the city by day and leaving for their homes in Virginia and Maryland at night.
 Nevada and New York are also all too eager to let tourists know how they really feel by using plenty of colorful language.

 Tourism is so vital to certain places that their very existence depends upon it.
 Restaurants, bars, gift shops, transportation, and entertainment are just a few types of businesses that thrive when people visit (and spend money).
 Yet as much as these locations depend on tourists for a living, sometimes the influx is still too much.
 Residents of some states took to Twitter to express their frustrations.
 You’re most likely to be sent packing if you’re visiting somewhere along the East Coast; many of the top 10 states that tweeted terms such as “go home” and “leave” are located there.
 Travel is good for the soul.
 Whether or not you’re a seasoned tourist, sometimes it can be fun to loosen up a bit.
 Just remember that while you may be ready to party, the same won’t be true for everyone else in town.
 So give the locals a break from time to time.
 And if you’re a hometown hero and the visitors have you feeling down, maybe it’s time for you to take a vacation and become a tourist yourself.
+But you might want to leave your phone behind.
+“47% of tourists returning regret overusing their smartphone on vacation” according to BankMyCell.

 We pulled 37,171 geotagged tweets from June 1, 2014 to July, 20 2015 containing the terms “tourist” and “tourists.”
 We also looked at 26 different cities that had at least 100 related tweets.
 We then examined all tweets containing those terms for each state as well, though we lowered the threshold to at least 30 related tweets as not every state had 100 tourist-related tweets.
 We ran the tweets through the AlchemyAPI sentiment analysis to determine how positive or negative each city’s and state’s tourist-related tweets were.
 We utilized 2013 population data to calculate the per capita rate for each state when comparing things such as vulgarity of tweets and tweets telling tourists to leave.